gosling-lang/gosling-docs/tutorials/Tutorial.md

-## Superposing Multiple Marks
+## Overlaying Multiple Marks
-Multiple `mark` shapes can be put on the top of one another through the `superpose` property.
+Multiple `mark` shapes can be put on the top of one another through the `overlay` property.
 In the code below, a chromosome is visualized as a `triangle-r` mark if its stain result is `acen` and its name includes `q`; a chromosome is visualized as a `triangle-l` mark if its stain result is `acen` and its name includes `p`.
-The `rect` mark, the `triangle-r` mark, and the `triangle-l` mark are superposed on the same genomic coordinate through the `superpose` property.
+The `rect` mark, the `triangle-r` mark, and the `triangle-l` mark are overlaid on the same genomic coordinate through the `overlay` property.

 ```diff
 {